 - Freezer friendly?
 I wouldn’t recommend it.
 The veggies are best just after cooking or gently reheated the day after.

-- There are many ways to change-up the recipe using veggies on hand or those that are in season.
+- There are many ways to change-up this cauliflower stir fry using veggies on hand or those that are in season.
 I love adding a cup of shredded cabbage in place of broccoli or frozen peas in place of snow or snap peas… bean sprouts, carrots…

 - Don’t throw out those broccoli stems!
 Shred it and include it in cole slaw or broccoli slaw.